 Under council-manager government, qualifications and performance -- and not skillful navigation of the political election process -- are the criteria the elected body uses to select a professional manager.
 The professional manager, in turn, uses his or her education, experience, and training to select department heads and other key managers to oversee the efficient delivery of services.
 In this way, council-manager government maintains critical checks and balances to ensure accountability at city hall.

-Copyright © 2018 Michigan Municipal Managers Collaborative - All Rights Reserved.
+Copyright © 2021 Michigan Municipal Managers Association - All Rights Reserved.